-Data and metrics are valuable, especially as many fields become more and more data-intensive.
-If your team has the bandwidth, then original, data-heavy industry reports can do wonders for building authority and trust with your audience.
+Data and metrics are have become especially valuable as many fields become more data-intensive.
+If your team has the bandwidth, original and data-heavy industry reports can build authority and trust with your audience.
 The trade-off is that curating them takes a lot of time, resources, and expertise.

-One of the least expensive way to curate original data and research is to run a survey with your subscribers, leads, customers, and industry professionals, and share its results on your website in the form of a report, study, or infographic.
-For example, the data in our annual State of Inbound report is taken from a survey of over 3,500 marketing and sales professionals -- we asked the questions, and their answers provided us with a lot of great insights that our audience is interested in learning about.
+One of the least expensive ways to curate original data and research is to conduct a survey among your subscribers, leads, customers, and industry professionals.
+Then, share the results in the form of a downloadable report, study, or infographic.
+For example, the data in our annual State of Inbound report is taken from a survey of over 4,500 marketing and sales professionals.
+We asked the questions, and the answers provided us with great insights that our audience is interested in learning about.

-Podcasts are fun ways to build an audience and establish your brand as a source of expertise while showing off the human element of your company.
+Podcasts can build an audience and establish your brand as a source of expertise, while also showing off your company's personality.
 They put a voice to your brand, so to speak.
-And creating one is relatively low-budget: All you need is a decent microphone and a smart but fun personality that can keep your audience listening in each time a new one is released.
+And creating one can even be relatively low-budget -- all you need is a decent microphone and a smart -- but fun -- host who can keep your audience listening in each time a new one is released.